 Your eyes have a surprising amount to do with the level of tension in your body.
 Follow these simple body hacks to get a little relaxation at your desk or with whatever you are doing.

 2. Focus More--Are you daydreaming while you are reading this?
 What happens with your eyes when you are in your internal world?
 For most of us, we find that they have become unfocused or glazed over.
 With this, there is a good chance that if you 'zoom out' and pay attention to your whole spine, it has collapsed a bit.
-This is because the lack of focus takes the necessary tension out of our neck.
-Over time, this slump makes us feel fatigued or gives us tension because our spine doesn't have the shape to support us.
-So it's about balance--not too much focus, and not too little.
+This is because the lack of focus takes the tension necessary for good poise out of our neck.
+Over time, this slump makes us feel fatigued or gives us tightness and pain because our spine doesn't have the shape to support us.
+It's about balance--not too much focus, and not too little.

 3. Crazy Eyes--When we go into problem solving mode, our pupils dilate, our eyes engage, and our neck tenses.
-If you go for too long, this is part of why we characterize it as 'thinking hard'--it literally locks our body up (you can see some implications for the type of sedentary education we see in school and how it makes it harder for our children to learn).
+If you do this for too long it literally locks our body up--this is part of why we characterize it as 'thinking hard'.
 If you are prone to anxious thought, your brain switches from thought to thought quickly--this registers as small, highly engaged back and forth moments with our eyes.
-This quick effort switch speeds up our breathing pattern and deepens the panic.
+This quick effortful switch speeds up our breathing pattern and deepens feeling of panic that might already exist.
 A good antidote to this is a classic meditative technique--light a candle, and have a soft focus on it with your eyes.
 The gentle focus it evokes helps to keep your brain from flitting from thought to thought without over-concentrating.
 Try it next time you have an anxious moment (you can also use other focuses such as a picture of nature or art and lightly concentrate on it instead).

 More info at Freedominmotionat.com